kubernetes/website/docs/concepts/services-networking/service.md

 ## The gory details of virtual IPs

-The previous information should be sufficient for many people who just want to use `Services`.
+The previous information should be sufficient for many people who just want to use `Service`.
 However, there is a lot going on behind the scenes that may be worth understanding.

 ### Avoiding collisions